ThomasBurch/ELEXIS-Hackathon/README.md

 ## Short description:

-In this repository we implemented a networks visualization application based on the given TUNICO dictionary to show the relationships between Tunis Arabic words and its translations in German, English and French.
+In this repository we implemented a networks visualization application based on the given TUNICO dictionary to show the relationships between Tunis Arabic words and their translations in German, English and French.
 We call our application **TAGEF-Net** (Tunis Arabic German English French Network).

 First of all, we did some statistcal analysis about the given dictionary data using scripts and XPath.
 The results can be found in file [analysis/results.md](analysis/results.md).